Mandy Shewfelt, M.S.W., RSW, RCCFounder, Clinical Leader

 - Bonnie Badenoch, PhD, Author of “The Heart of Trauma: Healing the Embodied Brain in the Context of Relationships"

-For 27 years I have been Holding Space by offering open minded, attuned presence as a psychotherapist and counsellor, and in 2002 I began my role as a clinical supervisor and team leader.
+For nearly 30 years I have been Holding Space by offering open minded, attuned presence as a psychotherapist and counsellor, and in 2002 I began my role as a clinical supervisor and team leader.
 I welcome anyone into my practice who needs support and wants to do their work.
 My experience includes a diverse array of clients from children to older adults, with extensive experience working with trauma survivors.
 My work includes experience in private practice, non-profit community based practice, education, and home healthcare settings.

 Relational Life Institute